BijehGodswill/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create cript that copies HTML files
+Create script that moves all files beginning with an uppercase letter to the directory